 This state park has a lot to offer.
 While the weather may be cooler, experiencing the Lake Michigan shoreline with fewer people has its advantages.
 Fall colors are excellent through the season, and they mix in tremendously well with the expansive sand dunes through the 5,300-acre park.
 Looking for an adventure?
 Take a half-day hike to Big Sable Point Lighthouse, which is 1.8 miles north of the parking area of the park.
 The lighthouse is open from 10 AM to 5 PM until November 5th.

 The fall also brings excellent fishing opportunities within the park at the mouth of the Sable River.
 Salmon gather and run up the river as they begin their spawning ritual.
-Fisherman have the chance to catch very large king salmon from the river.
+Fishermen have the chance to catch very large king salmon from the river.

 Tahquamenon Falls State Park